How do I set up Release Conditions?

 To see what Release Conditions are, click here.

 You can set release conditions for nearly every item in Brightspace.
 In the list below, you can find several examples of release conditions per item type.
-If you click the links, you can find instructions on how to set release conditions for each type of content.

 You should always connect a release condition to the activity you want to make available.
 For instance, if you want students to be able to see assignment B after scoring a passing grade for assignment A, then the release condition for that should be attached to assignment B. That assignment will be invisible to students until they fulfill the release condition of completing assignment A with a passing grade.